rubenwardy/mtpm/README.md

 $ luarocks --local install luajson
 # Alternatively you could use sudo luarocks install

+$ sudo make install

 # You can skip this line if mods are in ~/.minetest/mods/
-$ ./mtpm.lua config mod_location /path/to/minetest/mods/
+$ mtpm config mod_location /path/to/minetest/mods/

 # Install packages
-$ ./mtpm.lua install package1 package2 package3
+$ mtpm install package1 package2 package3

 # Install mods from depends.txt
-$ ./mtpm.lua -r depends.txt
+$ mtpm -r depends.txt

 # A query can be in one of these forms:
 #	basename - gets from repos (eg: mmdb, ModSearch)